-Taranaki Steelformers Mountainairs are a New Zealand professional basketball team that compete in the National Basketball League (NBL).
+Taranaki Steelformers Mountainairs is a New Zealand professional basketball team that competes in the National Basketball League (NBL).
 They have previously been known as the New Plymouth Bulls (1986–93), the Taranaki Bears (1994–98), the Taranaki Oilers (1999) and the Devon Dynamos Taranaki (2008–09).

 They play their home games at TSB Stadium in New Plymouth, Taranaki.
 Due to a lack of funding they did not compete in the New Zealand NBL from 2000–2002.
 After having been absent from the national competition for three seasons, there was a need to redevelop the local talent.

 In 2003, the Taranaki Basketball campaigned to launch a team in the NBL.
 A rejuvenated pool of talented players came together, a team was selected and the vision became a reality.
 With tremendous public and media support, the Taranaki Mountainairs had an outstanding reintroduction into New Zealand basketball’s major stage.